Ekep-Obasi/data-structures-rebase-academy/src/stacks/README.md

 # Stack Basics

 A stack is a fundamental data structure in computer science that follows the `Last In, First Out` (LIFO) and the `First In Last Out` principle.

-In JavaScript, stacks are commonly used for managing function calls, undo operations, and evaluating expressions.
+>A stack is linear data structure that serves as a collection of elements with two main operations: *Push*, which adds an element to the collection, and. *Pop*, which removes the most recently added element.

 ## Essential Actions